cw: depression, anxiety, suicide

 nothing is more powerful than hearing the words: “me too”

-Emma Scrivener, author and speaker
+Emma Scrivener, author

 - Empathy, not sympathy.
 When someone is stuck at the bottom of a deep well, they need someone to lift them out and they need good company in the meantime.
 Again, well-meaning friends have said ‘feel good’ comments that have only resulted in the opposite, because they remind me of how little people understand about my situation.
 They are like meaningless echoes from above, serving only as a manifestation of the chasm of ‘othering’.
 Here is an annoying one from Christians: “In the new creation, there will be no more death or mourning or crying or pain.”
 (Revelation 21:4).
 Yes, I know!
 I have to remind myself of this truth every day!
 But what about my feelings, here and now?
 It is similar to those Christians who say: “Our only mission is to spread the gospel.”
 Hello?
 People are starving, right in front of you?!
 Those experiencing mental health problems are not helped by sympathy: in fact, displays of pity and sorrow might even stir up irrational feelings of guilt.
 Engage them with empathy instead.
 Yes, it takes time and energy to climb down into the well and sit with them, but once upon a time, you decided that your friend was worth your time and energy, else you would not be their friend in the first place.
 The fact that they are experiencing mental health problems means that they need your time and energy even more.
 Please make an effort to journey alongside them: when you are with them, they are no longer alone.
 Say “Me too”, but in a thoughtful way.
 You are not there to one-up their suffering, even if you may have personally experienced far worse.
 The point of “Me too” is solidarity in weakness: “I do not know what you are going though.
 I cannot even imagine it.
 But I have had this difficult experience in my life and this is what helped me through it.
 And now, because I care about you, I want to help you, if you want me to.
 I am here for you.”
 In response to my blog posts so far, some friends have shared stories of their own struggles with me: they have been hugely encouraging by identifying with me in my pain.